 - Some hoofed animals, such as fallow deer, reflexively jump straight up in the air when startled.
 It's thought to display how athletic they are, so that predators will think twice about chasing them.

-- Not just hooved animals.
-The main reason why armadillos often get hit by cars is that they jump when frightened.
-If they just curled up, the car would often pass over them harmlessly.
+- The main reason why armadillos often get hit by cars is that they jump when frightened.
+If they just stayed still (contrary to popular belief, the nine-banded armadillo does not curl up into a ball as a defensive mechanism like some other species), the car would often pass over them harmlessly.